 Copy Number Variations

-Sometimes copy number variations (CNVs) in other areas of the genome can occur with the premutation, and this can also lead to more clinical involvement.
-A recent study by Lozano demonstrated that 20% of premutation carriers with early neurological problems, motor problems or ASD demonstrated a CNV that was pathological and added to the phenotype (clinical features) of the carrier.
-(A copy number variation (CNV) is when the number of copies of a region of DNA is more or less than what is typically seen.)
+Sometimes copy number variations — the number of copies of a region of DNA is more or less than what is typically seen — in other areas of the genome can occur with the premutation, and this can also lead to more clinical involvement.
+A recent study by Lozano demonstrated that 20% of premutation carriers with early neurological problems, motor problems, or ASD demonstrated a copy number variation that was pathological and added to the phenotype (clinical features) of the carrier.

 Steps You Can Take